kalAnglin/SVC_Spam_Detection/README.md

         * `return f'The text message: "{text}", is spam.'`

 **Gradio Interface Application**
-* Created Gradio interface with textboxes and corresponding labels for what each textbox is contains:
+* Created Gradio interface with textboxes and corresponding labels for what each textbox contained:
     * `inputs=[gr.Textbox(label='What is the text message you want to test?')],`

     * `outputs=[gr.Textbox(label='Our app has determined that:')]`